Eric Olander

-Eric Olander is an American journalist and Editor in Chief of the China-Global South Project, a podcast on China's engagement with Asia, Africa, and the developing world.
-Based in Ho Chi Minh City, Vietnam, Olander formerly served as a media executive for France 24 and Elle Vietnam.
+Eric Olander is an American journalist and Editor in Chief of the China-Global South Project, a research and analysis platform that focuses on China's engagements in the Global South.
+He is also one of the hosts of the China-Global South Project's podcast.

+Based in Southeast Asia, Olander formerly served as a media executive for France 24 and Elle Vietnam.
 Olander has extensively commented on China-Africa relations, including the Belt and Road Initiative, COVID-19, and in the context of US-Africa relations.